vojtechruz/spring-web-cert-notes-4.2/Spring Web Certification Notes 4.2.md

 ###Application Configuration

-- Application configuration is externalised by default to application.properties file
+- Application configuration is externalized by default to application.properties file
 - Located in workingdirectory/config or working directory or classpath/config or classpath
 - PropertySource automatically created
 - Some config options